 The library includes interfaces to many simple everyday components, as well as some more complex things like sensors, analogue-to-digital converters, full colour LEDs, robotics kits and more.
 See the Recipes chapter of the documentation for ideas on how to get started.

-GPIO Zero is installed by default in the Raspbian desktop image, available from raspberrypi.org.
-To install on Raspbian Lite or other operating systems, including for PCs using remote GPIO, see the Installing chapter.
+GPIO Zero is installed by default in the Raspberry Pi OS desktop image, available from raspberrypi.org.
+To install on Raspberry Pi OS Lite or other operating systems, including for PCs using remote GPIO, see the Installing chapter.

 Comprehensive documentation is available at https://gpiozero.readthedocs.io/.
 Please refer to the Contributing and Development chapters in the documentation for information on contributing to the project.